-Control Access to Your Event Micro-Website Using Visibilities #
+Control Access to Your Event Website Using Visibilities

-Event visibilities are used to help Grenadine control access to your event micro-website.
+Event visibilities are used to help Grenadine control access to your Event Website.
 You can choose the visibility that suits your situation, and you can also change the visibility at any time.

-When your event is marked as Public, search engines such as Google are actively encouraged to index your event micro-website.
-If you switch back to “unlisted” or “private”, keep in mind that your event micro-website may have been indexed already, and that some contents will contrinue to be present in search engine results.
+When your event is marked as Public, search engines such as Google are actively encouraged to index your event website.
+If you switch back to Unlisted or Private, keep in mind that your event website may have been indexed already, and that some contents will continue to be present in search engine results.
 For this reason, we recommend making your event Public when you are comfortable that all contents can safely be published.